Lillo-S-p-a/ReinforceStrategyCreatorV2/model_improvement_strategies.md

 # Model Improvement Strategies for RL Trading

+> **Note on Current System Status:** All strategies, testing, and deployment discussions in this document pertain to a **simulated paper trading environment**.
+The system currently uses frequently refreshed real market data for feature engineering and signal generation, with subsequent order execution simulated.
+It is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.

 This document outlines the improvements implemented in the `run_improved_backtesting.py` script and provides suggestions for further enhancing the performance of reinforcement learning trading models.

 ## Current Improvements